DFHack/dfhack/docs/Compile.rst

 There are several different batch files in the ``build`` folder along with a script that's used for picking the DF path.

-First, run ``set_df_path.vbs`` and point the dialog that pops up at your DF folder that you want to use for development.
+First, run ``set_df_path.vbs`` and point the dialog that pops up at a suitable DF installation which is of the appropriate version for the DFHack you are compiling.

 Next, run one of the scripts with ``generate`` prefix.
 These create the MSVC solution file(s):